inforedaster/ansible-tomcat-ubuntu/README.md

 - Requires Ansible 1.2 or newer
 - Expects Ubuntu hosts
 - Install Openjdk 1.8
+- Install Tomcat7 or 8

-These playbooks deploy a very basic implementation of Tomcat Application Server, version 7.
+These playbooks deploy a very basic implementation of Tomcat Application Server, version 7 or 8.
 To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Tomcat deployed, and edit the group_vars/tomcat-servers file to set any Tomcat configuration parameters you need.

 Then run the playbook, like this:

+For Tomcat7 :

+	ansible-playbook -i hosts site.yml --extra-vars "version=7"

+For Tomcat8 :

-	ansible-playbook -i hosts site.yml
+	ansible-playbook -i hosts site.yml --extra-vars "version=7"

 When the playbook run completes, you should be able to see the Tomcat Application Server running on the ports you chose, on the target machines.